 Here are the key differences between edX and Coursera.

-• edX offers more than 3500 courses, whereas Coursera offers more than 7000 courses and degree programs.
+- edX offers over 3500 courses, whereas Coursera offers over 7000 courses and degree programs.

-• You can access almost all the courses on Coursera with a subscription to Coursera Plus, which costs $399/year. edX does not offer any subscription; you would need to buy its courses individually.
+- You can access almost all the courses on Coursera with a subscription to Coursera Plus, which costs $399/year. edX does not offer any subscription; you must buy its courses individually.

-• Coursera offers courses across 11 different categories, whereas edX offers courses across 31+ categories.
+- Coursera offers courses across 11 categories, whereas edX offers courses across 31+ categories.

-• To get certificates of completion for any course on edX, you need to buy the verified track of that particular course.
-You can get as many certificates as you want with the Coursera Plus subscription.
+- To get certificates of completion for any course on edX, you need to buy the verified track of that particular course.
+With the Coursera Plus subscription, you can get as many certificates as you want.

 EdX vs Coursera: Overview